nnirror/wax/README.md

 ## wrap
 Wraps any values in `signal in 1` below `minimum` or above `maximum`.
 If the input value exceeds `maximum`, the output will be the amount exceeded plus `minimum` .
 If the input value is below `minimum`, the output will be the amount below subtracted from `maximum`.
+- The `size` outlet returns a signal corresponding to the number of samples in the pattern.